-Q. How will children be able to social distance in the classroom?
+Q. How will children be able to physically distance in the classroom?

-The ISBE guidance for schools is to social distance as much as possible.
-We have removed furniture that is not critical to instruction and have spread out students desks in each classroom.
+The ISBE guidance for schools is to physically distance as much as possible.

 Q. Will the students need to remain at their desks during their entire time in the classroom?